|

 individual articles are available.
 You’ll also find information on all my books,

-through this site.
+where they are available.
 And there’s also a history of

-this ministry, and I've posted some recent
+this ministry, and I've posted some photos (updated

-photos, in case you're interested.
+June 2017), in case you're interested.
 I hope an article or book featured on

 this site will provide the help you need, and God’s best to you as you browse! - Blaine Smith |